 A human chorionic gonadotropin is a common hormonal substance that can be used to mimic and amplify the effects of two main endogenous gonadotropins, the luteinizing hormone (LH) and the Follicle stimulating hormone (FSH).
 The Human chorionic gonadotropin (HCG) is a chemical glycoprotein that is comprised of 237 amino acids.
 HCG has the exact structural properties and chemical characteristics and functions as the luteinizing hormones (LH).
 Because of these similarities, many physicians prescribe HCG whenever a patient is in need of the physiological effects of the luteinizing hormones.
 The LH and the HCG have the ability to bind to a common receptor, HCG has a higher affinity for the receptors than the LH.
 They share the same characteristics and the exact mode of binding but after the bonds, the processes that take place are different in each of the two hormones.
+Lots of people use HCG as medicine to lose weight and have had great results.

 The main reasons why HCG is preferred over the Luteinizing hormone is because; it is more stable in nature so it forms more stable bonds.
 It has a greater affinity for the receptors compared to the Luitenizing Hormones so it bonds easier and quicker, it has higher and greater rates of physiological processes and activities with a longer lifespan than the Luteinising hormone.
 The HCG can live to perform its activities for hours while the LH has a half-life that exists only for minutes.
 The short half-life of the luteinizing hormone is, however, essential for its functions since it facilitates short and periodic variations of its exposure to the body system.
 The HCG’s longer half-life span and its higher affinity for receptors including its binding abilities are some of the factors that enable it to be more biologically active than the Luteinizing hormones.

-The HCG and the LH are regarded as analogous hormones because of their similarity in structure, chemical composition and functioning.
+The HCG and the LH are regarded as analogous hormones because of their similarity in structure, chemical composition, and functioning.
 They have identical alpha units which produce similar biological activities when linked to appropriate beta sub-units.
 Additionally, the HCG alpha subunit is similar to that of the follicle stimulating hormone, the Luteinizing hormone and the thyroid stimulating hormone.
 The HCG’s beta sub-unit is amazingly unique to its own forms.

 The Human chorionic gonadotropin (HCG) and its recombinant formulation which is known as the choriogonadotropin alfa (r-HCG) is a polypeptide that acts as a gonadal stimulating hormone.
 It is naturally secreted by the placenta during pregnancy.
 The non-recumbent hormonal products can be manually harvested from the urine of a pregnant woman.
 To manufacture a recumbent HCG, you have to recombine the HCG products using various DNA techniques in the Chinese-Hamster-Ovary cells, (CHO).
 The modes of action of the HCG and the r-HCG are similar in nature and match exactly with the functional characteristics of the Luteinising hormones (LH).
 The HCG is commonly used as a substitute for the Luteinising hormone in a case of low and inadequate secretion of the hormone.